 To sustain high long-term productivity and competitiveness, enterprises must constantly innovate (devise new and better products and develop better ways of doing things), be flexible and agile, respond rapidly to increasingly sophisticated customer needs that are constantly changing, and be able to anticipate and adjust to market conditions.
 Productivity improvement must now focus on value creation rather than on minimization of inputs.

 c.
-Relationship among productivity, quality, the environment, and profitability d.
-Roles of productivity practitioners

-Explains the connections among productivity, quality, and environmental preservation and their influence on organizational performance and thus profitability.
+Relationship among productivity, quality, the environment, and profitability Explains the connections among productivity, quality, and environmental preservation and their influence on organizational performance and thus profitability.